lvl1rat/content_check/README.md

 ```
 	$./setup.sh -u
 ```
-You might want to delete the repo folder, if so, keep a copy of the setup.sh for future uninstalling or do it manually as follows
+You might want to delete the repo folder, if so, keep a copy of the setup.sh for a future uninstalling or do it manually as follows
 ```
 	$unalias content_check
 	$rm -f ~/.content_check.sh